phorical/git-tools/README.md

 </h1>

 <h4 align="center">
-  Some CLI tools that help you automate routine operations with git.
+  CLI tools that help you to automate some routine operations with git
 </h4>

 <p align="center">